Lake Shore Park becomes Leif Erikson Park

 After World War II

 A bronze statue of Leif Erikson was added to the park in 1956, donated by members of Duluth’s Norwegian community.
 In more recent times, for several decades Leif Erikson Park was the home of the Duluth International Folk Festival and the Lake Superior Shakespeare Festival.
 Since 2006 Trent Edgerton’s Twin Ports Outdoor Movies has presented Movies in the Park, free family-friendly movies projected on a twenty- by forty-foot inflatable screen set up in front of the stage on Friday evenings throughout the summer.
+And of course Leif Erikson Park has been home to a much-loved Rose Garden for decades.

 Nearly two decades before the arrival of the Leif Erikson and F. Rodney Paine, the News Tribune had proposed a grand plan for expanding fourteen-acre Lake Shore Park by filling along the shoreline.
 The newspaper described the vision in idyllic terms, writing, “It needs little imagination to picture the completed pleasure ground, with its driveways and walks, its playgrounds, lawns, flower beds, shrubbery and ornamental trees, its fountains and lights, its artistically designed pavilions and colonnades.
 The mind’s eye can easily see the thousands who will throng there on summer evenings to enjoy the breezes, watch the ships come and go, meet their friends and mingle with the crowds.”